wazzy88/Wshaikh/README.md

 ### Part 2 - Access Policies

 The idea in our cloud was to bring a 'zero trust model'.
-Here access was given via NSG through rule setting on specific IP Adresses (listed below).
-This was companied with crypto keys - public key authentication to help ensure our network held a critiera for securirty.
+Here access was given via NSG through rule setting on specific IP Addresses (listed below).
+This was companied with crypto keys - public key authentication to help ensure our network held a criteria for security.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:20.75.255.192.
 Machines within the network can only be accessed by SSH with crypto key to the Jump Box.